 On this page, we explain what capital allowances are and how to claim them.
 Remember that if you use the cash basis of accounting you will not claim capital allowances except on the purchase of cars.

 Expenses you incur in your business can either be revenue (trading) expenses or capital expenditure.
-Normally if an item will have a lasting benefit for the business, certainly longer than a year, it will be a capital expenditure.
+Normally if an item will have a lasting benefit for the business, certainly longer than a year, it will be classed as capital expenditure.
 We explain how revenue expenses are dealt with on our What business expenses are allowable? page.

 Matthew draws up his accounts for the year to 31 October 2018.
 Those accounts form his basis period for the 2018/19 tax year.
 Any capital expenditure in the year to 31 October 2018 is also eligible for capital allowances in the 2018/19 tax year.

 No. The expenditure must be on a particular type of asset.
-Also generally you must own the asset on which the capital allowances are claimed.
-In other words if you have hired or leased the asset, capital allowances may not be claimed, but you may obtain relief on the rental costs as revenue expenditure.
+Generally you must own the asset on which the capital allowances are claimed.
+In other words if you have hired or leased the asset, capital allowances may not be claimed, but you may obtain tax relief on the rental costs as revenue expenditure.

 There are special rules relating to assets acquired on hire purchase or finance leases.
 Generally, these assets are treated as belonging to the person using them, even though legal ownership may not pass until a final payment is made at the end of the contract term.
 In order to claim capital allowances, these assets must have been brought into use.
 Any interest on hire purchase items is a revenue (trading) expense and not part of the capital expenditure.

-They must be claimed in your tax return and they must normally be claimed by 12 months after the 31 January filing deadline for the return.
+They must be claimed in your Self Assessment tax return and they must normally be claimed by 12 months after the 31 January filing deadline for the return.

 In these pages we are only going to look at plant and machinery allowances but you can find out about other types of allowances at GOV.UK.

-The most common assets that you may purchase and that will qualify for capital allowances are as follows:
+The most common assets which you may purchase and that will qualify for capital allowances are as follows: